edseto/map/README.md

 }
 ```

-Now you can a javascript like this
+Now you can add your javascript like this:
 ```javascript
 import Map from 'map'